danielvandersand/halloween-reddit-bot/README.md

 This bot comments "*starts screaming*" when someone comments "boo" on r/memes

 For this bot:

--go to the creat an app page on reddit
+-go to the create an app page on reddit

 -set a name